aimbrain/aimbrain-android-sdk/README.md

 });
 ```

-The returned SessionModel contains the following parameters:
+SessionModel returned contains the following parameters:
 * sessionId - string containing session id for use with other API requests to maintain session semantics.
 * faceStatus - status of the Facial Module for given user (see below).
 * behaviourStatus - status of the Facial Module for given user and device pair (see below).

 Values possible for faceStatus field:
 * 0 - User not enrolled - facial authentication not available, enrollment required.
 * 1 - User enrolled - facial authentication available
 * 2 - Building template - enrollment done, AimBrain is building user template and no further action is required.